ProsperiaInc/aws-blockchain-fabric-quickstart/README.md

 ```
 Note: Should take about 20 minutes to complete.
 Wait till you see "Available" appear in "Status" column.
 ```
-## Create Amazon Managed Hyperledger Fabric Peer
+## Create Amazon Managed Hyperledger Fabric Peer Node
-Use the AWS Console to configure the Amazon Managed Hyperledger Fabric Peer.
+Use the AWS Console to configure the Amazon Managed Hyperledger Fabric Peer Node.
 This is a step by step process.

 ### Amazon Managed Hyperledger Dashboard
 Click on "Networks"